 Training and capacity building

-In 2021/22 we partnered with a human rights specialist consultancy to run several employee training programmes, raising awareness of Modern Slavery and Human trafficking.
-In 2022 6 Brompton employees completed a Social Systems Lead Auditor Training course, building expertise, and allowing Brompton to conduct our own supplier audits.
+Our partnership with a human rights specialist consultancy continued in 2022/23, running employee training programmes, raising awareness of Modern Slavery and Human trafficking.
+In 2022, a number of Brompton employees completed a Social Systems Lead Auditor Training course, building expertise, and allowing Brompton to conduct our own supplier audits.